popey/popey.com-blog/content/post/2020/12/blogging-with-hugo.md

 ![popeyspades site](/blog/images/2020-12-21/popeyspades.png)

-[Make A Linux App](https://makealinux.app/) is a single-serving site, which seeks to promote app development for Linux, and disuade the proliferation of Linux distributions.
+[Make A Linux App](https://makealinux.app/) is a single-serving site that seeks to promote app development for Linux and discourage the proliferation of Linux distributions.

 ![makealinuxapp site](/blog/images/2020-12-21/makealinuxapp.png)

 Hugo is pretty versatile.
 I really like it.

-When I setup [Make A Linux App](https://makealinux.app/), I put the source for the site on [GitHub](https://github.com/popey/makealinux.app), and created some simple infrastructure to automate publishing of updates.
-I found the blogging part of Hugo pleasant, and the automation very easy to implement, so I decided to reboot my [popey.com/blog](https://popey.com/blog).
+When I set up [Make A Linux App](https://makealinux.app/), I put the site's source on [GitHub](https://github.com/popey/makealinux.app) and created some simple infrastructure to automate update publishing.
+I found Hugo's blogging part pleasant and the automation very easy to implement, so I decided to reboot my [popey.com/blog](https://popey.com/blog).

 Here's the basics of what I did to gets started, in case anyone else fancies running a blog on [Hugo](https://gohugo.io/).
 This is mostly a loose set of notes I made while setting up.
 Refer to the [Hugo documentation](https://gohugo.io/getting-started/) for more professional docs ;)